 Regardless of the conditions your car must endure during winter months, there are 3 main points to winter car care:

 While those three points will seem obvious to most, I think most people underestimate just how critical each of those points are to actually put into practice.

-Consistency and Frequency: While consistency may seem the same as frequency to you, they in fact are different.
-I could be consistent about cleaning my car as part of my winter car care, but if you are only consistently doing it once every 3 months, this is not the same as being consistent with winter car care every month!
+Consistency and Frequency: While consistency may seem the same as frequency, they in fact are different.
+I could be consistent about cleaning my car as part of my winter car care, but if you are only consistently doing it once every 3 months, this is not the same as being consistent with winter car care and doing it every month!

 Which leads directly into frequency.
 The more frequent you are able to take extra steps of maintenance and protection, the more you can expect to reap the positive effects of your efforts.

-Washing your car: Yes; this is the glaring obvious and I know I don't need to tell you, but washing your car as often as possible is your first line in defense for diminishing the harmful effects of the winter months.
+Yes; this is a glaring obvious and I know I don't need to tell you but washing your car as often as possible, is your first line in defense for diminishing the harmful effects of the winter months.

 It is far better to wash your car with methods that are less than ideal rather than allowing the accumulated dirt, snow, and sleet to remain on your car for extended periods of time.

 It is far better to find products you like, and a method that you can perform regularly, than to spend valuable time searching for the best car washing shampoo or technique.
 Your car will only suffer the more you delay this initial step of winter car care.

 Darren's Tips: Your goal is to wash your car as frequently as you can during winter months when you car needs it most. this kit is perfect for the bullet points stated above.

 I like this specific kit as it represents the winning balance in quality product and "tools".
 You could spend hours reading about the separate components of this kit alone.
 But this will not get you any further to actually washing your car.